 - 1. Satisfactorily complete an approved program of study. - 2.
 Earn a 2.0 cumulative GPA in all coursework attempted at the College.
 The calculation of the grade point average shall not include grades earned in institutional credit courses.
 A course may be counted only once for purposes of meeting graduation requirements. - 3.
 Complete at least 25 percent of semester credit hours required for the certificate at the College. - 4.
 The College will accept coursework transferred for credit provided all official transcripts from previously attended colleges reflect the collegiate coursework relevant to the award. - 5.
-Meet all requirements for graduation within a calendar year from the last semester of attendance. - Comply with formal procedures for graduation in accordance with institutional policy at the receiving institution; and - 7.
-Fulfill all financial obligations to the College.
+Meet all requirements for graduation within a calendar year from the last semester of attendance. - 6.
+Comply with formal procedures for graduation in accordance with institutional policy at the receiving institution; and - 7.
+Fulfill all financial obligations to the College. - 8.
+Students have the option of meeting graduation requirements of the current catalog or those outlined in the catalog under which they entered Coastal Alabama Community College, provided the catalog is dated no more than five years prior to the expected graduation date and the student has not changed his/her major.